-It isn't possible to remove Avid's display from the second monitor when the program is in Export mode -- when that display is in any case frozen and useless. (same as in Pinnacle).
+(Checked) It isn't possible to remove the display from the second monitor when the program is in Export mode -- when that display is in any case frozen and useless.
 You must complete or abort the export and return to movie mode to clear the second monitor.

 If you display a video source clip on the second monitor, and you have also put the timeline display on that monitor, your icon in the upper right of the small display only switches between these two displays on the second monitor.
 To clear the second monitor, you must switch to a resource which displays in its own window, such as an audio clip, or click on "source" above the preview window.

 Last Updated: by John Allen